Visitor guide

 Avignon has two railway stations: Avignon Centre, in the medieval city walls, 10 minutes' walk from the palace; and Avignon TGV, the high-speed station 4 km outside the walls.
 A free shuttle train runs between them every 15 minutes.
 From Paris Gare de Lyon, the TGV reaches Avignon TGV in 2 hours 40 minutes, with departures roughly every hour during the day.
 From Marseille Saint-Charles, the journey is 30 to 35 minutes by direct TGV — easy as a day trip.
 From Lyon Part-Dieu, it is 1 hour 10 minutes.
 From Barcelona, direct TGV takes about 4 hours.

 If you arrive by car, do not attempt to drive into the medieval old town: the streets inside the walls are narrow, partly pedestrianised, and parking is genuinely scarce.
-Use the large Parking des Italiens or Parking de l'Île Piot just outside the walls (€2–€4 per hour, free shuttle into the centre).
+Use the large Parking des Italiens or Parking de l'Île Piot just outside the walls (hourly rates vary seasonally; current pricing on the operator's website; free shuttle into the centre).
 Avignon's nearest airport is Avignon-Provence (small, mostly seasonal); Marseille (MRS) and Nîmes (FNI) are the practical airports for international arrivals, with TGV or coach connections of 60 to 90 minutes to Avignon.

 What to expect on the day of your visit